 CodeGuard employs robust data encryption during both transmission and storage, so your website’s information remains confidential and shielded from potential threats.

-Every backup and password are encrypted, with annual vulnerability testing.
-Plus, CodeGuard uses secure connections like Secure File Transfer Protocol (SFTP), Secure Shell (SSH), or Secure Sockets Layers (SSL) to keep things extra protected.
+Every backup and password are encrypted with annual vulnerability testing.
+Plus, CodeGuard uses secure connections like Secure File Transfer Protocol (SFTP), Secure Shell (SSH), or Secure Sockets Layers (SSL) for extra protection.
 Meanwhile, backups are stored on Amazon Web Services Simple Storage System (S3), one of the most reliable options for backup storage.

 4. Daily site-change monitoring and alerts

-Your website will be checked every day for any updates, allowing you to dedicate your time to your business without worries.
+CodeGuard checks your website every day for any updates, allowing you to dedicate your time to your business without worries.

-Additionally, whenever files are added, changed, or removed from your website, CodeGuard will detect it and send a ChangeAlert notification.
-It proactively keeps you informed about any unauthorized changes to your website through timely email notifications, empowering you to address potential security breaches promptly.
+Additionally, CodeGuard will send you a ChangeAlert notification whenever it detects changes and modifications in your website files.
+It proactively informs you about any unauthorized changes to your website through timely email notifications, allowing you to address potential security breaches promptly.

 5. User-friendly interface

-CodeGuard is made to be accessible by everyone, whether you’re a tech whiz or just starting with websites.
-Its intuitive design and simple layout mean anyone can do backups and bring back their site without any hassle or confusion.
+CodeGuard is accessible to everyone, whether you’re a tech whiz or just starting with websites.
+Its intuitive design and simple layout mean anyone can do backups and restore their site without any hassle or confusion.

 6. Professional Support

-With CodeGuard, you’re not alone on your backup journey.
-Access customer support that’s committed to your website’s safety.
-CodeGuard’s dedicated team is ready to provide the assistance you need to keep your digital presence secure and thriving.
+With CodeGuard, you have access to a customer support team that’s dedicated to providing the assistance you need to keep your digital presence secure and thriving.

 Best practices for website backup strategies